MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Sweden/sweden-local-functionality.md

   - "sv-se"
 ---
 # Sweden Local Functionality
-The following topics describe the local functionality in the Swedish version of [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)].
+The following topics describe the local functionality in the Swedish version of ADD INCLUDE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)]-->.

 ## In This Section
  [What's New\-duplicate 14](../../LocalFunctionalityForMicrosoftDynamicsNav2016/Sweden/what-s-new-duplicate-14.md)